ctrlok/macdockergeek/README.md

 New macbooks is great, but are they great with docker?

 I wraped a geekbench inside a docker container and tested it.
-And some [community members](https://t.me/devops_tricks) added their results as well.
+And some community members [UA/RU telegram channel)(https://t.me/devops_tricks) added their results as well.

 Main idea — for mac, put half of your CPU to docker, then run